imzqqq/chat/server/chat/python/api-spec/proposals/1711-x509-for-federation.md

 make it impractical to run a homeserver which uses an IP literal, rather than a DNS name, as its `server_name`.

-It has long been the view of the `chat.dingshunyu.top` administrators that IP literals are only really suitable for internal testing.
+It has long been the view of the `chat.imzqqq.top` administrators that IP literals are only really suitable for internal testing.
 Those who wish to use them for that purpose could either disable certificate checks inside their network, or use their own CA to issue certificates.